 If you’re looking to buy a house or car, or to finance student loans, you have a great advantage.
-With long-term loans like these, the cost savings from locking in a low interest rate loan can have a significant impact on your bottom line over time.
+With long-term loans and their bookkeeping services like these, the cost savings from locking in a low interest rate loan can have a significant impact on your bottom line over time.
 If you’d like to see how this works for yourself, run two mortgage scenarios on an online calculator using the same amount and length of the loan, and compare a four percent to a seven percent rate.

 This doesn’t mean that you should rush out to borrow simply because rates are low; everyone should only take on an appropriate amount of debt as part of a well constructed financial plan.
 Interestingly, the economic environment has also made lending standards stricter – so even though it’s less expensive to borrow, it may be tougher to qualify.